neoocm/PlatformStories.github.io/_posts/2016-9-8-swimming-pools.md

 ## Discussion

 This is a small example of what is possible on GBDX.
-Once a trained model is obtained, it can be deployed on properties over hundreds of different images **in parallel**.
+Once a trained model is obtained, it can be deployed on properties over hundreds or thousands of different images **in parallel**.
 Continental scale classification becomes a matter of hours.

 ![scale.png]({{ site.baseurl }}/images/swimming-pools/scale.png)